-- 1. Treasury management involves ensuring cash is available when needed; investing temporary cash balances and ensuring appropriate borrowing facilities to pay for the Council's capital expenditure plans and for the prudent management of its financial affairs. - 2.
-The Council carries out its treasury management activities in accordance with the revised treasury management code of practice developed for public services in 2011 by the Chartered Institute of Public Finance and Accountancy (CIPFA).
-This requires the Council to set out the policies and objectives of its treasury management activities and adopt four Clauses of Treasury Management.
-These were formally adopted by the Council in February 2010. - 3.
+- 1. Treasury management involves:- - ensuring cash is available when needed - investing temporary cash balances and - ensuring appropriate borrowing facilities to pay for the Council's capital expenditure commitments and for the prudent management of its financial affairs. - 2.
+The Council carries out its treasury management activities in accordance with a Treasury Management Code of Practice developed for public services in 2011 by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+This requires the Council to set out the policies and objectives of its treasury management activities and adopt the four Clauses of Treasury Management.
+These were formally adopted by the Council in February 2010.
+Appendix 1 includes a glossary of terms used in relation to Treasury Management. - 3.
 The Council's Audit Committee undertakes scrutiny of the accounting, audit and commercial issues in relation to the Council's Treasury Management Strategy and practices. - 4.
 During the course of each year, a number of reports are produced in relation to the Council's treasury management activities including a strategy at the start of the year, performance reports during the year, a mid year report and an outturn report.